Wanludrame/dsi-cross-validated-readings/README.md

 [Can there be multiple local optimum solutions when we solve a linear regression?](https://stats.stackexchange.com/questions/144080).
 Whuber gives a nuanced answer.

 [GLM Categorical Variable Level grouping / simplification](https://stats.stackexchange.com/questions/215470).
-Why grouping varaibles based on estimated coefficients is a bad idea.
+Why grouping variables based on estimated coefficients is a bad idea.

 [What is the difference between fixed effect, random effect and mixed effect models?](https://stats.stackexchange.com/questions/4700).
 Confusing terminology.

 ## Logistic Models

 [Regularization methods for logistic regression](https://stats.stackexchange.com/questions/228763).
-A clear description of how to regularize logistic regression with great viuals.
+A clear description of how to regularize logistic regression with great visuals.

 [Is there any intuitive explanation of why logistic regression will not work for perfect separation case?
 And why adding regularization will fix it?](https://stats.stackexchange.com/questions/239928).
 A clear explanation with good visuals.

 [Should sampling for logistic regression reflect the real ratio of 1's and 0's?](https://stats.stackexchange.com/questions/259341).
-Comments on Logistic Regression's ability to accurately estimate probabiities vs. estimating marginal effects of predictors.
+Comments on Logistic Regression's ability to accurately estimate probabilities vs. estimating marginal effects of predictors.

 [Logistic regression: maximum likelihood vs misclassification](https://stats.stackexchange.com/questions/95250).
 Why we use likelihood instead of classification error as a loss function.